awsdocs/aws-codecommit-user-guide/doc_source/cross-account-user-b.md

    git push
    ```

-   For more information, see [Getting Started with Git and AWS CodeCommit](getting-started.md)\.
+   For more information, see [Getting started with Git and AWS CodeCommit](getting-started.md)\.

 Now that you've added a file, go to the CodeCommit console to view your commit, review other users' changes to the repo, participate in pull requests, and more\.<a name="cross-account-console"></a>